Botanical Cocktails: 5 Spring Cocktails Inspired by Your Garden

 1 shot vodka

-finish with ginger beer and a purple flower garnish
+Garnish with a purple flower and serve.

 Safe Edible Flower Garnishes